Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Preliminaries

 commutes.
-The pair $(\Lambda,\sigma)$ is called a \textit{symbolic dynamics} for $\widehat\Phi$.
+The pair $(\Lambda,\sigma)$ is called a \textit{symbolic dynamics} for $\widehat\Phi$ with alphabet $\Sigma$.
 If $\widehat \CS$ is only a weak cross section and hence $R$ is only partially defined, then $\Lambda$ also contains one- or two-sided finite coding sequences.

-Let $\CS'$ be a set of representatives for the cross section $\widehat \CS$, that is, $\CS'$ is a subset of $SH$ such that $\pi\vert_{\CS'}$ is a bijection $\CS'\to \widehat \CS$.
-Relative to $\CS'$, we define the map $\tau\colon \widehat \CS\to \bhg H\times \bhg H$ by
+Let $\CS'$ be a \textit{set of representatives} for the cross section $\widehat \CS$, that is, $\CS'$ is a subset of $SH$ such that $\pi\vert_{\CS'}$ is a bijection $\CS'\to \widehat \CS$.
+Relative to $\CS'$, we define the map $\tau\colon \widehat \CS\to \bhg \h\times \bhg \h$ by